Here's the deal:

 The first step to reducing your mobile data usage is to find out how much you're using, to begin with.
-Did you know you can find that very information just by looking in your settings?
-This built-in feature is easy to overlook, yet is available for both iPhone and Android systems.
+Did you know you can find that very information just by looking in your device settings?
+This built-in feature is easy to overlook, yet is available for both iPhone and Android devices.

 How to check mobile data usage on iOS: